 Beyond his prolific television career, Hale also appeared in several films, including “All the President’s Men,” a political thriller where he played Frank Sturgis, one of the Watergate criminals.
 This role gave Hale the opportunity to work with industry giants like Dustin Hoffman and Robert Redford.
 Throughout his career, Hale was known for his ability to adeptly portray both heroic and villainous characters.

 Additionally, Hale contributed significantly to the stage.
-He was a frequent performer at the Trustus Theatre in Columbia, South Carolina, a theatre co-founded by his brother, Jim Thigpen.
-Hale took great pride in supporting his brother’s theatre and participated in numerous productions.
+He was a frequent performer at the Trustus Theatre in Columbia, South Carolina, a theater co-founded by his brother, Jim Thigpen.
+Hale took great pride in supporting his brother’s theater and participated in numerous productions.

 Hale’s work in his career earned him several recognitions, including two Daytime Emmy nominations for his portrayal of Dr. Coleridge.
 His rapport with co-stars and his commitment to his profession left a lasting impression on his colleagues.